 The Company records redeemable noncontrolling interests in equity of subsidiaries to reflect the economic interests of the common stockholders in Ault Disruptive.
-These interests are presented as redeemable noncontrolling interests in equity of subsidiaries within the consolidated balance sheets within current liabilities at December 31, 2022 and outside of the permanent equity section at December 31, 2021.
+These interests are presented as redeemable noncontrolling interests in equity of subsidiaries within the consolidated balance sheets, outside of the permanent equity section.
 The common stockholders in Ault Disruptive have redemption rights that are considered to be outside of the Company's control.
 As of December 31, 2022, the carrying amount of the redeemable noncontrolling interest in equity of subsidiaries was recorded at its redemption value of \$118.2 million.
-Remeasurements to the redemption value of the redeemable noncontrolling interest in equity of subsidiaries are recorded within additional paid-in capital.
-Such remeasurements totaled \$12.9 million, comprising of offering costs incurred in connection with the sale of common stock of Ault Disruptive in the amount of \$4.1 million.
+Remeasurements to the redeemable noncontrolling interest in equity of subsidiaries are recorded within additional paid-in capital.
+Such remeasurements totaled \$12.9 million, comprising of offering costs incurred in connection with the sale of common stock of Ault Disruptive in the amount of \$116.7 million and initial valuation of the public warrants of Ault Disruptive in the amount of \$4.1 million.